ThilinaRajapakse/simpletransformers/README.md

 # Simple Transformers

 This library is based on the [Transformers](https://github.com/huggingface/transformers) library by HuggingFace.
-Using this library, you can quickly train and evaluate Transformer models.
-Only 3 lines of code are needed to initialize a model, train the model, and evaluate the model on classification tasks.
+Simple Transformers lets you quickly train and evaluate Transformer models.
+Only 3 lines of code are needed to initialize a model, train the model, and evaluate a model.
+Currently supports Sequence Classification, Token Classification (NER), and Question Answering.

 Table of contents